Dav-Sim/BasicNETCoreRESTAPI/README.md

 # Basic .NET Core REST API
 **Basic example of API in NET Core 3.1**

-This API is not fully "RESTful" - it lacks lot of things, like HATEOAS, Caching, Concurrency, data-shaping etc. but it is a good starting point.
+This API is not fully "RESTful" - it lacks lot of "advanced" things, like HATEOAS, Caching, Concurrency, data-shaping etc. but anyway it is a good starting point...

 ## What is inside

 ### Content negotiation
 ---
 Works correctly with media types like "application/json" or "application/xml" otherwise it returns 406 (not acceptable)

 ### Http Status codes
 ---
 Returns correct status codes
 - 200/201/204 for correct operation
 - 4xx for consumer errors
 - eventually 5xx for server errors

 ### Http methods
 ---
 - OPTIONS